Would you like to see what we have written on a subject? Use the search below.

 "Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth."
 3 John 1:2

-Sometimes we struggle in finances because we are ignorant of the basic principles of money, investing, budgeting, etc. It is an area in which we are sometimes [especially men - who often have trouble admitting to weakness in any area] embarrassed to ask for help or to admit we have a problem, yet it is an area in which we need instruction.
+Sometimes we struggle with finances because we are ignorant of basic principles of money, investing, and budgeting.
+It is an area in which we are sometimes [especially men - who often have trouble admitting to weakness in any area] embarrassed to ask for help or to admit we have a problem, yet it is an area in which we need instruction.
 The Bible has much to say about money.
 We need to study the Bible, read Godly books on the subject, and pray about this important area of our lives.
 One of the things you need to do is set up a budget.
 A budget is a guideline to show where you are and where you want to go.
 It is not an unbreakable law.

 One of the important principles which is often neglected is tithing.
 This is a vital principle which we have written about in Tithing: The Great Test.

-Also, God is not raising spoilt children.
+Also, God is not raising spoiled children.
 If He just gave us everything we wanted when we wanted it, He would have a family of spoilt brats.
 That is not what He wants.
 He always has our long-term benefit in mind.
 Sometimes that means denying our requests for a greater benefit that we do not see at the moment.
 Like children, we often focus only on the immediate situation and our own wisdom.
 We need to trust God's wisdom.

-Often we end up in debt or financial struggles because we take for ourselves things that God is not willing to give us.
-Our friends have it, we want it [thinking we need it] but we don't have enough money for it, so we go out and borrow for it.
+Often, we end up in debt or financial struggles because we take for ourselves things that God is not willing to give us.
+Our friends have it, we want it [thinking we need it], but we don't have enough money for it, so we go out and borrow for it.
 We "need" a bigger car, a bigger TV, a bigger house, a bigger...?
 Some loans are legitimate, but often it is our placing our will above God's will for us that gets us into trouble.
-Do we really trust God to give us all things that we need or must we help ourselves?
+Do we really trust God to give us all things that we need, or must we help ourselves?
 How great is our faith in God?
 Are we willing to go without if that is God's will?
-[For some great Christian examples of financial faith read the biographies of Hudson Taylor, George Muller, and Corrie ten Boom.]
+[For some great Christian examples of financial faith, read the biographies of Hudson Taylor, George Müller, and Corrie ten Boom.]

-Finally, front line soldiers can suffer financially.
+Finally, front-line soldiers can suffer financially.
 Take the Christians in the time of Nero.
 They were advancing the Kingdom of God with their blood.
 Many lost all in this world to gain a crown that will never fade in the eternal world to come.
-Because of their sacrifice the Kingdom of God did overcome the Roman Empire...and the effects of that victory are still with us today.
+Because of their sacrifice, the Kingdom of God did overcome the Roman Empire...and the effects of that victory are still with us today.

 Note: I will earn a commission when you purchase anything through a link on this website.